Desenrrollado/Desenrrollado/README.md

 Hi I'm Desenrrollado.
 (Des-en-roll-ado or Dezen-roe-yahh-doe) Shorten it to Des if that makes it easy.

 Currently I'm on here to occastionally follow and snoop through various things that catch my eye.
-Be it cool software, plugins, mods, optimizations, forks you name it.
+Be it cool software, plugins, mods, optimizations, forks, you name it.
 As long as it's cool and catches my eye.
 I'll be following it.

 No I don't code.
 It's maybe a result of it being pushed on me too much from a young age.
 I've tried multiple times even with what little Python I did.
 It just isn't for me.
 Just flew out the window.
 I think it's cool and neat that others can do it.
 Major props to you all.